tajmone/pandoc-goodies/skylighting-css/README.md

 # Resources List

-  - [`/built-in-styles/`](./built-in-styles/) — Standalone CSS files of pandoc’s eight built-in highlighting styles.
+  - [`/built-in-styles/`](./built-in-styles/) — Standalone CSS files of pandoc's eight built-in highlighting styles.
   - [`/sass-templates/`](./sass-templates/) — Sass templates for creating custom highlighting themes.

 # Introduction

-Pandoc features a [built-in syntax highlighter](#pandocs-syntax-highlighting-engine) with over 120 languages definitions ([full list](#pandocs-supported-languages)), and eight ready-to-use highlighting styles to choose from.
+Pandoc features a [built-in syntax highlighter] with over 120 languages definitions ([full list]), and eight ready-to-use highlighting styles to choose from.

-Highlighted code blocks can optionally have line numbers, and it’s also possible to specify the starting line number.
+Highlighted code blocks can optionally have line numbers, and it's also possible to specify the starting line number.

-As of pandoc v2, it’s now possible to load dynamically custom syntax definitions and styles for highlighting, via the new `--syntax-definition=FILE` and `--highlight-style=STYLE|FILE` options.
+As of pandoc v2, it's now possible to load dynamically custom syntax definitions and styles for highlighting, via the new `--syntax-definition=FILE` and `--highlight-style=STYLE|FILE` options.

 # Breaking Changes